Rulemaking for Bored Geothermal Heat Exchanger

 Well Management Program

-In 2013, the Minnesota Legislature amended Minnesota Statutes, chapter 103I, to include regulating all bored geothermal heat exchangers, not just geothermal exchangers installed vertically.
-Geothermal systems installed by excavation or trenching remain unregulated.
+In 2013, the Minnesota Legislature amended Minnesota Statutes, chapter 103I, to include regulating all bored geothermal heat exchangers, not just vertically bored geothermal exchangers.
+Minnesota Statutes, chapter 103I does not regulate geothermal systems installed by excavation or trenching.